Achraf Hakimi: Loan to Borussia Dortmund

 On 11 July 2018, Hakimi signed for Bundesliga club Borussia Dortmund on a two-year loan deal.
 He scored his first goal for the club in a 7–0 victory over 1.
 FC Nürnberg on 27 September.
 He provided three assists in a single match for the first time in his career against Atlético Madrid, in his first Champions League appearance for Dortmund.
 Hakimi scored a brace against Slavia Prague in the group stage of the Champions League on 2 October 2019, his first goals in the competition.
-On 5 November 2019, Hakimi scored another brace in the second half to turn a 2–0 defeat against Inter Milan to a 3–1 win at the Westfalenstadion.
+On 5 November 2019, Hakimi scored another brace in the second half to turn a 0–2 deficit against Inter Milan to a 3–2 win at the Westfalenstadion.

-In February 2020, Hakimi set a Bundesliga speed record when he was clocked at 36.48 km/h (22.67 mph) in a match against Union Berlin, beating the old league record which he had set against RB Leipzig three months prior at 36.2 km/h (22.5 mph).
+In February 2020, Hakimi set a Bundesliga speed record when he was clocked at 36.48 km/h (22.67 mph) in a match against the Union Berlin, beating the old league record which he had set against RB Leipzig three months prior at 36.2 km/h (22.5 mph).
 On 31 May, after scoring in the club's 6–1 away win over SC Paderborn, he removed his shirt to reveal a shirt with the message "Justice for George Floyd".
 His teammate, Jadon Sancho, revealed a similar shirt after scoring as well.